OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The templates covered in this post show how it's possible to extend the functionality of Octopus and retrieve secrets from Vault, or any other secrets manager, and use them in your deployments or runbooks.

-Happy deployments!

 ## Learn more

 For further information, you can read:

-- The [AppRole Pull Authentication](https://learn.hashicorp.com/tutorials/vault/approle) tutorial showing how to retrieve SecretIDs securely.
+- The [AppRole Pull Authentication](https://learn.hashicorp.com/tutorials/vault/approle) tutorial showing how to retrieve SecretIDs securely
-- HashiCorp Vault documentation for the [K/V v1 Secrets Engine](https://www.vaultproject.io/docs/secrets/kv/kv-v1).
+- HashiCorp Vault documentation for the [K/V v1 Secrets Engine](https://www.vaultproject.io/docs/secrets/kv/kv-v1)
-- HashiCorp Vault documentation for the [K/V v2 Secrets Engine](https://www.vaultproject.io/docs/secrets/kv/kv-v2).
+- HashiCorp Vault documentation for the [K/V v2 Secrets Engine](https://www.vaultproject.io/docs/secrets/kv/kv-v2)

+Happy deployments!